Before Getting Started

 All curriculum units are designed to be completed in 30 days or less.
 If you do not complete the unit within 30 days, you must request a renewal through the digital curriculum teacher at the school you attend.
 The first renewal is free and will provide an additional 30 days to complete the unit (for a total of 60 days from the start date).
 A unit not completed within 60 days will require a $10 fee for renewal.
 Renewals can be done over the phone, during business hours, or through the digital curriculum teacher at each secondary school.

-Students may earn a free unit by completing* one within 30 calendar days or less (the ONLY exception being over Christmas Break). *Curriculum units are deemed “complete” when all work is finished and the student has received a 70% or higher on assignments, and passed the final proctored exam at 65% or higher.
+Students may earn a free unit by completing* one within 30 calendar days or less (the ONLY exception being over Christmas Break).
+To redeem your free unit, call our help desk at 801-610-8185. *Curriculum units are deemed “complete” when all work is finished and the student has received a 70% or higher on assignments and passed the final proctored exam at 65% or higher. *The incentive program is not retroactive.
+Unit purchased are NON-REFUNDABLE.

 Please Be Aware